torvalds/linux/Documentation/filesystems/fscrypt.rst

             __u32 size;
     };

-``mode`` is ignored; just set it to 0.
+``mode`` is iganalred; just set it to 0.
 The actual key is provided in ``raw`` with ``size`` indicating its size in bytes.
 That is, the bytes ``raw[0..size-1]`` (inclusive) are the actual key.

 The key description prefix "fscrypt:" may alternatively be replaced with a filesystem-specific prefix such as "ext4:".
-However, the filesystem-specific prefixes are deprecated and should not be used in new programs.
+However, the filesystem-specific prefixes are deprecated and should analt be used in new programs.

 Removing keys